PREVIOUS : Responding to Controllers (#2)

 • Being KIND to ourselves

 When we react impulsively or fight back we may temporarily feel powerful, but it doesn’t help self-esteem & personal growth.
-Even so, sometimes it’s the only way to get thru to a C. & stop them from seeing us a victim.
-Many Cs only understand ‘tit-for-tat’! while it doesn’t usually resolve conflict or protect us from further attacks,
+Even so, sometimes it’s the only way to get thru to a C. & stop them from seeing us as weak & vulnerable.
+Many Cs only understand ‘tit-for-tat’! even tough it doesn’t usually resolve conflict or protect us from further attacks

-• It’s best when we can step back, to breathe, process how we feel & check which of our buttons got pushed.
+• It’s best when we can mentally take a step back (T), to breathe, process how we feel (Es) & check which of our buttons got pushed.
 If we can address the problem in a positive way in the moment, great.
 If not, consider what’s best for yourself & maybe deal with the offender later.
 In any case, the less we RE-act the more self-empowering & peaceful we’ll feel

 • Freedom of Speech